passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

      file: ssl_cert.pem
 ```

-In this example we want to inject the contents of ‘ssl_cert.pem’ in the ‘/etc/ssl/certs/certificate.pem’ file inside the passbolt container.
+In this example we want to inject the contents of ‘ssl_cert.pem’ in the ‘/etc/ssl/certs/certificate.pem’ file inside the Passbolt container.

-To do so, we create a docker secret and call it ssl_cert with the contents of ssl_cert.pem:
+To do so, we create a Docker secret and call it ssl_cert with the contents of ssl_cert.pem:
 ```
 secrets:
    ssl_cert: